A 5-ingredient red sangria recipe without brandy. Learn how to make this easy, traditional Spanish wine cocktail at home!

-This is the easiest red sangria recipe and one of the best tasting!
-You’ll only need a bottle of wine, some fruit and a cinnamon stick for this traditional Spanish drink.
+You'll only need a bottle of wine, some fruit and a cinnamon stick to make this drink.

-Red wine Sangria is one of the best Spanish wine drinks.
+Red wine Sangria is one of the most popular Spanish drinks.

 Another explanation for the birth of Sangria, according to the article the history of Sangria from spanishsabores.com, is that when the Romans inhabited the Iberian Peninsula water wasn’t always safe to drink, so it was common practice to fortify it by adding some alcohol to kill off the bacteria.

-Everyone says not to buy an expensive wine for Sangria and I totally agree.
-You definitely don’t need an aged Bordeaux wine that can hurt your wallet.
-But you don’t want to buy the cheapest stuff either.
+You don't have to buy an expensive wine like an aged Bordeaux to make Sangria.
+But you don't want to buy the cheapest stuff either.

-- Spices: Traditional sangria recipes stick to a simple stick of cinnamon (definitely add it!).
-Because you don’t heat the mixture, it won’t make the wine taste like cinnamon, it will just give it an extra dimension and depth of flavor.
+Cinnamon stick.
+Traditional sangria recipes limit the spices to a simple stick of cinnamon.
+It won't make your drink taste like cinnamon, it will just give it more complexity and depth of flavor.

-- Sugar: I generally don’t use sugar.
-Most of the times a couple tablespoons maple syrup and the sweetness from the fruit is enough.
-You can also add grape syrup, agave or honey.
-After 1-2 tablespoons taste the Sangria to see if it needs more.
+Sweetener: I generally don't use sugar.
+Most of the times a couple tablespoons of maple syrup and the sweetness from the fruit is enough.
+Taste the Sangria to determine if it needs more.

 Any light, young and fruity wine is a great option every time you want to make Sangria.

 - Rioja wine.
-Rioja is a wine region is Spain and wines of this type are mainly made with Tempranillo grapes.
+Rioja is a wine region and the spanish red wines from this area are mainly made with Tempranillo grapes.

 - Pinot Noir.
 A great variety that gives light and fruity wines with low tannin levels.